siqiangwu/siqiangwu/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Permanent+Marker&duration=4000&pause=1000&color=2E91F7&multiline=true&repeat=false&random=false&width=470&height=80&lines=Hi%2C+nice+to+see+you+here!+%F0%9F%98%86;This+is+Si+Qiang%2C+new+to+GitHub...;Here+are+my+ongoing+projects%2C+take+a+look!+%F0%9F%91%80" alt="Typing SVG" /></a>

 ## About me
-- 🙋🏻‍♂️ Hi, I am Si Qiang Wu, Machine Learning and Computer Vision Engineer from Spain.
+- 🙋🏻‍♂️ Hi, I am Si Qiang Wu, Data Scientist and Machine Learning Engineer from Spain.
-- 🔬 Interested in Data Science, Computer Vision, Machine and Deep Learning, and Generative AI.
+- 💼 Currently I am a Large Language Model R&D Intern at Lenovo.
-- 💼 Currently I am an Artificial Intelligence and Computer Vision Researcher at ECASP Research Laboratory (Illinois Tech).
+- 🔬 Machine Learning Researcher at ECASP Research Laboratory (Illinois Tech) (Jan 2024 - Aug 2024).
-- 📚 Graduate student at Illinois Institute of Technology, Master in Artificial Intelligence, Computer Vision and Control.
+- 👨🏻‍💻 Interested in Data Science, Computer Vision, Machine and Deep Learning, and Large Language Models (LLMs).
-- 📚 Graduate student at the University of the Basque Contry, Master Industrial Engineering.
+- 🎓 MEng in Artificial Intelligencem with a major in Computer Vision at Illinois Tech.
-- 🎓 Graduated from the University of the Basque Contry, Bachelor Industrial Engineering.
+- 🎓 MS in Industrial Engineering (Sep 2022 - Aug 2024) and Bachelor's in Industrial Technologies (Sep 2018 - Sep 2022).
 - 💻 I love writing code to contribute to the advancement of AI applications to solve complex real-world problems.

 ## How to reach me